 1. Define What You Can Deliver

 Start by nailing down exactly which services you want to sell.
-What unique, awesome skills do you have to offer?
+What unique, skills do you have to offer clients?

 It's better to be the perfect solution for a few people than to be a just-okay solution for a lot of people.
-Because LinkedIn has so many outlets to feature your work (articles, websites, media projects, awards, ongoing projects, etc.), you have the opportunity to really fine-tune what you can offer and show that off effectively.
+LinkedIn has multiple outlets to feature your work (articles, websites, media projects, awards, ongoing projects, etc.), which means you have the opportunity to really fine-tune your offer and show that off effectively.

 In addition, think about what kind of work you don't want to do.
-If you know that a particular type of project stresses you out or isn't well-suited to your skills, you can steer clear of the leads who are looking for that type of work.
+If you know that a particular type of project isn't well-suited to your skills, you can steer clear of the leads who are looking for that type of work.